IHTSDO/SNOMED-in-5-minutes/README.md

 # SNOMED In 5 Minutes

-This is an easy-to-use tutorial for accessing SNOMED APIs within 5 min.
+This is an easy-to-use tutorial for accessing SNOMED APIs within 5 min using the SNOMED International terminology server, [Snowstorm](https://github.com/IHTSDO/snowstorm).

 ## Table of Contents